Skip to content

 Overview

-Particle Reservoir Filter is a section in the PTM input where you set up particle-filters.
-Particle Reservoir Filter is designed to modify the particle flux at reservoir, without changing hydrodynamic condition, by keeping particles from entering the specified waterbody.
+Particle Reservoir Filter is a section in the PTM input where you set up particle filters.
+It is designed to modify the particle flux at a reservoir without changing hydrodynamic conditions by keeping particles from entering the specified waterbody.

 Tables